 By improving the suppleness of the neck, shoulders and back muscles, we increase flexibility of the joints and facilitate relaxation in these areas.
 Use the following action to find the balance between strength, flexibility and relaxing ease.

-Action: Starting at the sternal notch (base of throat), broaden along both collar bones into the outer shoulders.
+Action: Starting at the sternal notch (base of the throat), broaden along both collar bones into the outer shoulders.
 In the back body, broaden across the tops of the shoulder blades (from the edges of the spine into the outer shoulders) forming a rectangular shape in the shoulder girdle.
 As you inhale, fill all four corners of the rectangle with breath.
 Exhale and maintain the space created.
 For more advanced practitioners, balance and lengthen the front and back edges of the rectangle equally.

-VIRABHADRASANA II (Warrior pose II)
+VIRABHADRASANA II (Warrior Pose II)

 Start in a wide-legged Tadasana with your back grazing the wall.
 Rotate your left foot to face forward and your right leg externally.
 Inhale and bring your arms to a “T” formation.
 Find the action.
 Firm into your feet, exhale and bend your right knee into a right angle.
-Hold for 3 to 5 breaths and repeat on other side.
+Hold for 3 to 5 breaths and repeat on the other side.

-UTTHITA PARSVAKONASANA (Extended Side Angle pose)
+UTTHITA PARSVAKONASANA (Extended Side Angle Pose)

-PRASARITA PADOTTANASANA (Wide-legged Standing Forward Bend pose)
+PRASARITA PADOTTANASANA (Wide-legged Standing Forward Bend Pose)

 For more information, refer to Creating Space: Yoga Actions for Pelvis & Psoas.